programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Knowledge of basic data visualisation techniques (especially bar charts, histograms and scatterplots)
 - Some familiarity with data preprocessing (we will be using Pandas in this tutorial)

 This tutorial was developed using Jupyter Notebook.
 For those who are unfamiliar with this software, the *Programming Historian* offers an excellent tutorial on how to create, edit and export Jupyter notebooks [here](https://programminghistorian.org/en/lessons/jupyter-notebooks).
-You may also follow this tutorial using your own preferred code editor (e.g. VSCode, PyCharm etc.).
+You may also follow this tutorial using your own preferred code editor (VSCode, PyCharm etc.).

 ### What is Plotly?

 Plotly is a company which provides a number of open-source libraries allowing users to build interactive graphs.
-Plotly libraries are available in Python &mdash; the focus of this tutorial &mdash; as well as various programming languages, including R and Julia.[^1] A wide range of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
+Plotly libraries are available in Python &mdash; the focus of this tutorial &mdash; as well as various programming languages, including R and Julia.[^1] A wide variety of graphs is available through Plotly libraries, ranging from the statistical or scientific to the financial or geographic.
 These graphs can be displayed using various methods, including Jupyter notebooks, HTML files, and web applications produced with Plotly's Dash framework.
 Static (non-interactive) graphs can also be exported either as raster or vector images.

 ### Plotly's Python Graphing Library: Plotly Express vs. Plotly Graph Objects vs. Dash